kelbyludwig/kel.bz/content/post/authdict.md

 > Second, we introduce the use of commutative hashing as a means to greatly simplify the verification process for a user, while retaining the basic security properties...

 (Aside: I was confused by this at first!
-I explain in **Why is commutative hashing valuable?** in the appendix below.
+I explain this in **Why is commutative hashing valuable?** in the appendix below.
 However, diving into that tangent now wouldn't be fruitful it depends on other parts of the paper we have not touched on.)

 The commutative hash function they implement is simple.
 We first hash the smaller element of the two inputs and then the larger.
 This is implemented below.